konturio/geocint-runner/DOCUMENTATION.md

 * Geocint folder structure
 * Geocint open-source installation and first run guide
+	* How to create your custom part of pipeline
     * Installation
     * First run
 * How geocint pipeline works